bramvrancken/SpELL-ULB.github.io/docs/beagle-instll-hpc.md

 > TODO: Explain how to install from source on HPC

 ## Cheat with Singularity
+!!! info "what is Singularity?"
+    Ooh you don't know what singularity is?
+Have a read [here](./singularity.md)

 The easiest way to install beagle is to use a container.
 The container is a self-contained environment that has all the dependencies installed.